biplabroy-1/AI-companion/README.md

 ## 1. Overview

-This project implements an AI-powered companion that adapts its tone ("mood") based on recent user messages, persists personalization settings per user, and streams responses from an external AI provider (Lovable AI Gateway).
+This project implements an AI-powered companion that adapts its tone ("mood") based on recent user messages, persists personalization settings per user, and streams responses from an external AI provider (Groq AI Gateway).
 Supabase is used for authentication (future-ready), configuration storage, and edge functions.
 The frontend is a modern, componentized dashboard with chat, stats, and personalization dialogs.

 ## 2. Feature Highlights